diegoroyo/autodiff/README.md

 # `autodiff`

-My implementation of an autodiff library that supports scalar, vector and matrix data types.
+My implementation of an autodiff library that supports scalar and tensor-like (vector, matrix, and higher dimension) data types.
 Everything was done from scratch.
 The `examples` folder shows how to use it for some cases, including the implementation of a NeRF model that is able to learn an image.
 This project was made just for fun.

 | Reference image | Learning process | Final learned image
 | --- | --- | --- |